 Sit and enjoy the view with a cup of tea in one of the shops to the left.

 Once the night falls, the lights turn on and the city becomes alive.
-After you’ve seen every corner of Jioufen and soaked in all its magnificence, head over to Keelung.
-Buses are also available or cabs can take you directly to the Keelung night market for about $15.
+After you’ve seen every corner of Jioufen, head over to Keelung.
+Cabs can take you directly to the Keelung night market for about $15.

 Unlike other night markets, this one is more concentrated on food stands than shops.
-It’s much smaller than other ones but it offers a wide variety of dishes including oyster omelet, curry, roasted pig, various stews and seafood.
+Find a wide variety of dishes including curry, roasted pig, and seafood.

 Although Keelung is the seaport district, I skipped all the seafood and went for the famous fried sandwiches.
 Yes, you heard me right, fried sandwiches!
-On busy nights, people are sent away with tickets and can only return during their assigned time.
+These sandwiches are so popular that on busy nights you have to have an assigned time to pick up your meal.
 Fortunately, I was able to snag a sandwich, gobble it down and come back for seconds!

-*Update: on my recent return to Taiwan, I discovered the ham is actually vegetarian ham!
-I was mind blown, to say the least.
+*Update: turns out the ham is vegetarian ham!
 If you’re hesitant about vegetarian meats (as any normal person would be), trust me, you won’t be able to tell the difference.

 Next up, Beitou hot springs.